-Join some of New Zealand's most inspiring teachers such as Vincent Bolletta, Jac Wilson, Louise Paiti, Taane Mete, Kirsty Van de Geer and Nikki Ralston.
+Join some of New Zealand's most inspiring teachers such as Vincent Bolletta, Jac Wilson, Louise Paiti, Taane Mete and Kirsty Van de Geer.
 Their classes are all about preparing the body for rest and restoration, with deep nourishment and a focus on balancing the nervous system.

 Our teachers are the heartbeat of the experience - together complementing each other with a rich and diverse set of skills and experience both on and off the mat.
 They’ll carefully curate each tropical yogi’s areas of strength and opportunity and will impart years of training, workshop and retreat experience around the world in a setting that is both intimate and social.
 You’ll enjoy plenty of time in casual conversation with the teachers over the week, as well as the opportunity for one-on-one sessions - rewarding your return home with a new experience of yoga.

 meet our wonderful teachers

 Teaching and practicing yoga since 1989 and involved with the health and wellness industry for the same period.
 Vincent's area of interest lies in structural optimisation, rehabilitation and integration, as well as reducing movement impairment syndromes.